pcmola/arduino/ControllingLegoTrain/README.md

 # Controlling Lego Train By Parm Using Arduino, Ultrasonic Sensor, IR Transmitter

 ## Prerequisite
-You have to have PowerFunctions.cpp, PowerFunctions.h file.
+You must have PowerFunctions.cpp, PowerFunctions.h file in advance.

 These files could be downloaded at https://github.com/jurriaan/Arduino-PowerFunctions .